Adonis-Stavridis/caroumesh/README.md

 ### Overview

-The Caroumesh component is the main and only component of this library (as of now).
+The Caroumesh component is the main and only component of this library.

 ```tsx
 <Caroumesh />